LeninSG21/WidowX/Arduino Library/README.md

 #### WidowX()

 > Constructor of the class.
 Needs to be called first to create an instance.
 It assigns values to some constants and fills the id array from 1 to 6.
+In here, you can change the values of the multiplying factors to obtain a faster or slower movement speed when using a controller, but keep in mind the units

 #### void init(uint8_t relax)